tanderson11/nethack-agent/README.md

 ## Agent

-The code for the agent is layed out as follows:
+The code for the agent is laid out as follows:

 ```
 .